Plaristote/crails/README.md

     brew install crails --HEAD --with-soci             # with mysql backend brew install crails --HEAD --with-soci --async     # build server for multithreaded use

+N.B: mongo-cxx-driver and soci support in Crails are currently broken on MacOS.

 Compiling
 --------
 This project was only compiled on an Archlinux.
 It should work fine with any unix-like OS, but there might be some unknown compiling issue.
 Please let me know if you meet any issues with building.

 Here's a list of the dependecies:
-- Boots (included in the repository)
+- ruby >= 1.9
+- nodejs
 - cpp-netlib
-- segvcatch (optional, add "-DUSE_SEGVCATCH" and uncomment the CMakeList linking line to use)
+- segvcatch (optional)
-- soci (if you want to compile crails-sql)
+- soci (optional, used by crails-sql)
-- mongoclient (if you want to compile crail-mongodb)
+- mongoclient (optional, used by crail-mongodb)
-- nodejs (you'll need uglifyjs, and coffeescript if you put coffee files in /app/assets/javascripts)
-- ruby 1.9+

 Bulding Boots
 --------